The Federal Reserve, for the second time since Jerome Powell took the helm, hiked short-term interest rates, and may do

-If the GOP tax bill passes, and investors buy into an American growth narrative, mortgage rates should continue to rise.
+If the economy continues to hum along, and investors buy into an American growth narrative, mortgage rates should continue to rise.
 Nevertheless, rates almost certainly will remain low by historical standards, so people who shop successfully for a mortgage this year can count themselves as winners.
 Remember, the 30-year fixed averaged 6.74 percent six months before the Great Recession began.

 Using your home as a credit card?
-Get ready for your fifth rate increase since December 2015 and the second of three likely hikes in 2018.
+Get ready for your seventh rate increase since December 2015 and the second of three likely hikes in 2018.
 (There could be four.)
 Comparison-shop home equity lines so you can get cash to pay for home renovations or other financial needs.